wilbrone/yummiPizza-Backend/README.md

 ## Technologies Used
 This project was build using PHP.
 Laravel Framework
+Postman for url testing
 MYSQL(remote mysql) for the database and
 Deployed on Heroku

 ## BDD
 User makes get request is sent to the application, for the lists of pizzas or menu.
 The user chooses which pizza he or se would like to take and sends a post request to the application with a list of pizza ids the quantity and the total cost calculation is handled on the client application, which is sent as totalCost, a success message is sent for successful order created.
 The client application request user to enter their details and delivery point, and sent with a post request.
 This will send a response with the order created.
 It has the Pizzas ordered, receipt number and contact details.

 ## Development server
 To run locally clone the project to you pc `[git clone https://github.com/wilbrone/Hood-Tacker.git](https://github.com/wilbrone/yummiPizza-Backend/tree/master/app)`.
 Go into cloned folder and Run `composer install` on your terminal Copy `.env.example` to `.env` and configure the database name, username and password, to point to your desired database.
-Run `php artisan serve`
+Run `php artisan serve`.

 `##deployed site url` to access the deployed application on heroku

 You can also access the apis remotely
 `list of the urls`

+APIs can be tested using Postman or opening on the browser.

 ## Support, Further help and contact details about this application
 wilbroneokoth@gmail.com